nhsconnect/FHIR-CDS/pages/explore/api_composition.md

     <td>Composition is broken into sections<br>
 + A section must at least one of text, entries, or sub-sections<br>
 + A section can only have an emptyReason if it is empty</td>
     <td>It is recommended that each <code>$evaluate</code> interaction is documented in a separate section.
-This will document the <code>Questionnaire</code> & <code>QuestionnaireResponse</code> resources for that interaction, as well as the assertions generated during that interaction, and any CarePlans presented.
+This will document the <code class="highlighter-rouge">Questionnaire</code> & <code class="highlighter-rouge">QuestionnaireResponse</code> resources for that interaction, as well as the assertions generated during that interaction, and any CarePlans presented.
 In addition, if interim results are presented, these should be included in each interaction.
 The result of the interaction will also be presented as a separate section.</td>
 </tr>
 <tr>
     <td class="sub"><code>title</code></td>